omni/tokenbridge-contracts/deploy/README.md

 2. create `.env` file
 `cp .env.example .env`

+3. If it is necessary, deploy and configure a multi-sig wallet contract which will be used to manage the bridge contracts after deployment.

-3. adjust parameters in `.env` file as per recommendation below depending on the desired bridge mode
+4. adjust parameters in `.env` file as per recommendation below depending on the desired bridge mode

+5. Fill balance of the deployment account in Home and Foreign networks

-4. Run `node deploy.js`
+6. Run `node deploy.js`

 ## Configuration for `NATIVE-TO-ERC` Bridge mode